-Jiuxiang includes more that 100 caves but only 60 of them have been explored.
-Beside the incredible number of caves there is also a river, a deep gorge, forests and a species of fish that live only in this area.
+Jiuxiang includes more than 100 caves, but only 60 have been explored.
+Besides the incredible number of caves, there is also a river, a deep gorge, forests, and a species of fish that live only in this area.

-This place is quite known among Chinese tourists but not much among foreigners.
-It is located in the south-eastern part of China, in Yiliang county (宜良县), in Yunnan province.
-If you want to visit Yiliang don’t miss my travel guide and this article where I talk about the colorful rice paddies in Maidichong.
+This place is well known among Chinese tourists but not so much among foreigners.
+It is located in the south-eastern part of China, in Yiliang County (宜良县), in Yunnan province.
+If you want to visit Yiliang, don’t miss my travel guide and this article where I talk about the colorful rice paddies in Maidichong.

 How to get to the Jiuxiang Caves Scenic Ares

-- An easier, but more expensive, solution would be organizing a tour with a local travel agency such as Wonders Of Yunnan Travel or booking this tour from Kunming.
+- An easier but more expensive solution would be organizing a tour with a local travel agency.

-The ride is quite short but the view is really beautiful.
-It reminds me of the first part of the Underground River, in the Philippines.
+The ride is quite short, but the view is breathtaking.
+It reminds me of the first part of the Underground River in the Philippines.
 The official name of this place is Green Shady Valley (Yìncuì Xiá 荫翠峡).

-After the short boat ride, there is a small path leading into the first cave.
+After the short boat ride, a small path leads into the first cave.
 The path has been carved on one side of a very deep gorge.
 It is truly spectacular.
-The gorge is called Terrifying Gorge (Jīnghún Xiá 惊魂峡).
-It got its name in honor of the people who tried to open up this trail.
+The gorge is called Terrifying Gorge (Jīnghún Xiá 惊魂峡), and it got its name in honor of those who tried to open this trail.

-According to some people, is the most magnificent underground canyon in China with a length of about 700 meters and a depth of nearly 100 meters.
+According to some people, it is the most magnificent underground canyon in China, with a length of about 700 meters and a depth of nearly 100 meters.

-After a while, you’ll get to a huge cave where there is a permanent photography exposition and a gift shop.
+After a while, you’ll get to a huge cave with a permanent photography exposition and a gift shop.

 The cave is called Male Lion Hall (Xióngshī Tīng 雄狮厅).
-It covers 15,000 square meters but hasn’t got any pillars in the hall.
-Some say that it’s the largest underground hall in the world but I couldn’t verify this claim.
+It covers 15,000 square meters but has no pillars in the hall.
+Some say that it’s the largest underground hall in the world, but I couldn’t verify this claim.

-These are the most famous rock formation of all Jiuxiang
+These are other pictures of the most famous rock formations of all Jiuxiang:

 Jiuxiang: useful tips

 - Jiuxiang caves are the only ones, so far, where I could bring my tripod.
-If you like photography is a great place to take good pictures.
+If you like photography, it is a great place to take good pictures.

 - It takes about 3 hours to visit Jiuxiang.
 Keep it in mind if you have other plans.
-If you also want to visit the Stone Forest it’s a good idea to spend a night in Shilin.
-You can find some good deals on Booking.com.
+If you also want to visit the Stone Forest, spending a night in Shilin is a good idea.
+This is the only hotel in the area.

 - Read my travel guide to China here.

-Here other pictures I took in Yunnan.
-Here a post about Heqing, another place off the beaten track in China.
-In this page I told the story of the women with the “Lotus Feet.”
+Here are other pictures I took in Yunnan.
+Here is a post about Heqing, another place off the beaten track in China.
+On this page, I told the stories of the women with the “Lotus Feet.”
 Don’t miss my Yunnan travel guide.